Wednesday, November 20, 2024

 Jazmine Child’s Press Conference, September 25, 2019.

-During a public statement, Jazmyne Childs accused her former employer, Rev. Gatewood, of engaging in sexual hara*sment during her brief tenure at the North Carolina NAACP.
-However, it was not disclosed by Childs that she and her a*sociate, Tyler Swanson, were on the verge of being terminated by Rev. Gatewood due to their failure to meet professional standards, negative influence, and habitual tardiness several months prior to her allegations.
+During a public statement, Jazmyne Childs accused her former employer, Rev. Gatewood, of engaging in sexual harassment during her brief tenure at the North Carolina NAACP.
+However, it was not disclosed by Childs that she and her associate, Tyler Swanson, were on the verge of being terminated by Rev. Gatewood due to their failure to meet professional standards, negative influence, and habitual tardiness several months prior to her allegations.

 Tyler Swanson